 To become a Eutelsat operator and submit earth station applications to access the Eutelsat space segment, please register on our Extranet.
-Once you have been registered as a Eutelsat Operator you will receive confirmation that you may submit earth station applications for approval.
+Once you have been registered as a Eutelsat Operator you will receive confirmation that you may submit earth station or VSAT applications.

 Registered Eutelsat operators can submit applications to access the Eutelsat space segment via our Extranet.
-This is the fastest and most effective way to access the Eutelsat space segment.
-Applications by email will be accepted, however, using the following form:
+This is the fastest and most effective way to have your antenna or VSAT Network authorised to access the Eutelsat space segment.

 PTLU (Pre-Transmission Line-Up) tests are mandatory prior to any access to the Eutelsat space segment (e.g. SNGs).
 The Eutelsat CSC will control transmit EIRP, frequency, cross-polarisation, bit rate.